occultlang/occult/README.md

 </div>

 # About
-Occult is a Just-in-time compiled language.
+A mysterious just-in-time compiled language...
 > [!NOTE]
 > Occult is still being rewritten at this moment, the old branch has a working language.
 The version two changes are significant as it is a whole language rewrite and syntax overhaul.
 With that in mind there won't be much in the readme for awhile.
 # Building